-Paper 3 – topics from Area 2 and Area 3 described in the section above
+Paper 3 – topics from one of the three applications from Area 2 and Area 3 described in the section above

 This course is perfect preparation for progression to university to study any degree with a high mathematical content.
 Universities and employers love students who have done Maths because of its focus on problem-solving: if you have done Further Maths as well, then it makes you stand out as someone who is prepared to challenge themselves that bit more!

 As with other A Level courses, the expectation with Further Maths is that you do 3-4 hours each week of private study.
 We use weekly homework sheets that are really useful: you can easily check that you are up to date and also check how well you are progressing on the course.